Trump 'continued to put us in danger' by referencing us, says Rachel Vindman, wife of key impeachment witness - NewsChannel 3-12

 Trump ‘continued to put us in danger’ by referencing us, says Rachel Vindman, wife of key impeachment witness

-Rachel Vindman — the wife of former Lt.
+Rachel Vindman — the wife of retired Lt.
 Col. Alexander Vindman, a key witness in President Donald Trump’s impeachment inquiry — slammed the President on Friday for going after her husband and family.

 Trump, she said, put her, her husband, and their young daughter in danger of physical harm.